In this article, we analyze how blockchain can reduce fraud and improve customer experience in insurance claims processing.

 The process will begin by onboarding stakeholders involved in the first phase of the process on the blockchain platform.

-Policy portal admin: They offer insurance quotes to customers.
+Policy Portal Admin: They offer insurance quotes to customers.
 Their role will be to fetch insurance plans from the blockchain platform and add them to their portal.
-It will reduce the time they spend to contact insurance providers manually.
+It will reduce the time they spend contacting insurance providers manually.

 Stakeholders involved in the second phase of the process will be consumers and insurance companies.

-While buying a policy, the consumer will upload necessary documents like address proof, age proof, passport size photos, identity documents, and income proof in the distributed database, IPFS having addresses hashed and stored on the private blockchain.
+While buying a policy, the consumer will upload necessary documents like address proof, age proof, passport-size photos, identity documents, and income proof to the distributed database, for instance, IPFS, with addresses hashed and stored on the private blockchain.

-Stakeholders involved in the third phase of the blockchain insurance process will be consumers, auditor, and the insurance company.
+Stakeholders involved in the third phase of the blockchain insurance process will be consumers, auditors, and the insurance company.

-Consumers: A consumer requests the claim amount from the insurance provider.
+Consumers: A consumer requests the claim amount from his insurance provider.

-If a healthcare policyholder meets with an accident and wants to claim an amount from the insurance company, he will follow the claim request procedure for its approval.
+If a healthcare policyholder meets with an accident, he can claim an amount from the insurance company.
+He will have to follow the claim request procedure for its approval.

 They may need to share documents supporting evidence, photographs, and other claim-related details on the private blockchain.
-The documents will their respective transaction IDs will be saved on the private blockchain.
-They will be visible to all stakeholders permissioned to access the system.
+The private ledger will save the documents with their respective transaction IDs.
+Network participants can see all this data.

 Auditor: They verify if a policyholder is liable to get the amount of claim or not.

-When a policyholder makes a claim request and submits supporting evidence documents on the platform, auditors/loss adjusters get notified to start the verification process.
-They perform an in-depth verification and validate if the documents submitted by the consumer are genuine.
+They perform an in-depth verification and validate the authenticity of the documents.
 If they find the evidence accurate, they approve the claim request and add details on the blockchain.

-Once the loss adjuster/auditor has approved the request, the insurance company forwards the breakdown of the claim account to the consumer.
-Finally, the claim money gets automatically transferred to the policyholder with the help of smart contracts.
+Once the auditor has approved the request, the insurance company forwards the breakdown of the claim account to the consumer.
+Finally, smart contracts automatically transfer the claim money to the policyholder.

 That is how blockchain with smart contracts reduces the turnaround time by simplifying the entire claim processing and settlement process.

-An imaginary solution designed keeping in mind the pain points of the travel insurance industry will minimize paperwork by enabling the insured to upload the documents via their smartphones.
+Blockchain can help to design a solution for the travel insurance industry.
+The solution will minimize paperwork by enabling the insured to upload the documents via their smartphones.

 The solution will use smart contracts for automated claim settlement, flight data from third-party providers to trigger smart contracts, and a mobile app with OCR – ICR ability to capture data from an image automatically.